brobotan/Psyborg/README.md

 R SHRAVAN  shrava72_soe@jnu.ac.in <br>

 ## AIM
 To Provide player with complete immersion.
-For this, design and implement an open world adventure 3-D game using Unity named ‘Psyborg’, where a player can freely roam in a virtual world.
+For this, design and implement an open-world adventure 3-D game using Unity named ‘Psyborg’, where a player can freely roam in a virtual world.
 Provide a simulated reality and to allow players to develop their character and its behavior in the direction and pace of their choosing.

 ## PREREQUISITE
 A Machine running Windows 10.